makifcevik/space-shooters/README.md

 # space_shooters
-A little space shooters game I coded to practise
+A little space shooters game I coded with python turtle graphics to practise.